 Osteomyelitis is potentially one of the most serious problems seen in the diabetic foot.
 In a classic review, Waldvogel (1) determined that approximately one-third of all patients with osteomyelitis were diabetic.
-Certainly, the podiatrist is frequently confronted with this condition in the diabetic.
-One must be able to properly identify the presence of osteomyelitis, differentiating it from diabetic osteoarthropathy, and must then develop a proper treatment plan.
-In many areas, the diagnostic and therapeutic process is still very controversial.
-This requires one to have a working knowledge of the pathophysiology of both diabetes mellitus and osteomyelitis as a basis for rational decisions in treatment.
+Certainly, the podiatrist will frequently be confronted with this pathologic process in the diabetic foot.
+One must be able to properly identify the presence of osteomyelitis, differentiating it from diabetic osteoarthropathy, and then develop a proper treatment plan.
+In many areas, this diagnostic and therapeutic process is still very controversial and one must have a working knowledge of both the pathophysiology of diabetes mellitus and osteomyelitis as a basis for rational decisions in the treatment of this dreaded combination.